Everybody has a story.

 Goldberg Sloan’s tells the story with a shifting third person perspective.
 Many sections focus on Sam and Emily, and some are told from minor side characters.
 But each character, even the elderly maid who stumbles upon stolen jewelry, has a story, a motivation and a role to play.

-It’s like we’re getting a glimpse of those characters’ books, where their pages overlap with Sam and Emily’s, I remarked to Emma last night.
+It’s like we’re getting a glimpse of those characters’ books, where their pages overlap with Sam and Emily’s, I remarked to my daughter last night.

 Her reply: “Whoever wrote this book is a genius!”